 Fact

-Most Schedule 2 controlled drug prescriptions are limited to 30 days' supply.
-This is not a pharmacy restriction; it reflects prescribing guidance for controlled medications.
+Most Schedule 2 controlled drug prescriptions are limited to 30 days' supply, reflecting prescribing guidance for controlled medications.

 Myth